aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/5-service-connect-https-custom-domain/1-inject-envoy-kyverno/index.en.md

 weight : 26
 ---

-In this module let's see how we can use envoy proxy to do the signv4 signature of our requests and proxify https requests to VPC lattice, and again we will rely on Kyverno to dynamically inject the sidecar configuration into the application pod
+In this module, we'll explore how to utilize Envoy Proxy to perform AWS Signature Version 4 (SigV4) signing for our requests and proxy HTTPS requests to AWS Cloud Map.
+Additionally, we'll leverage Kyverno to dynamically inject the sidecar configuration into the application pod.

 ![](/static/images/6-network-security/2-vpc-lattice-service-access/lattice-usecase4-kyverno.png)